cloudwatt/applications/bundle-trusty-graylog/README_EN.md

 Graylog is an open source log management platform capable of manipulating and presenting data from virtually any source.
 At it's core, Graylog consists of a 3-tier architecture:

 * The Graylog Web Interface is a powerful tool that allows anyone to manipulate the entirety of what Graylog has to offer through an intuitive and appealing web application.
-Furthermore, the dashboard and widget mechanism makes creating strong visual &&&&&&& a breeze.
+* At the heart of Graylog is it's own strong software.
+Graylog Server interacts with all other components using REST APIs so that each component of the system can be scaled without comprimising the integrity of the system as a whole.
+* Real-time search results when you want them and how you want them: Graylog is only able to provide this thanks to the tried and tested power of Elasticsearch.
+The Elasticsearch nodes behind the scenes give Graylog the speed that makes it a real pleasure to use.

-Graylog stands as a strong and versatile log management solution.
+Boasting this impressive architecture as well as a vast library of plugins, Graylog stands as a strong and versatile log management solution.

+By following this guide you will deploy a compressed but fully functional version of Graylog: Graylog Web and Server as well as Elasticsearch all deployed on one instance.
+This is a great way to discover the potential of Graylog and explore it's versatile web UI without expending many resources.

 ## Preparations